bmwcarit/Emma/doc/readme.md

     --mapfiles ..\MyMapfiles \
     --dir ..\MyMapfiles\results

-## Matching module name and category using `categoriesKeywords.json`
+## Matching object name and category using `categoriesKeywords.json`
-`categoriesKeywords.json` can be used to match module names with catgories by user defined keywords.
+`categoriesObjectsKeywords.json` can be used to match object names with catgories by user defined keywords.

 * Arguments required:  ```--create_categories```
 * This step will append the newly categorised modules to `categories.json`.
 The program will ask you to confirm to overwrite the file.

-## Removing not needed module names from `categories.json`
+## Removing not needed object names from `categoriesObjects.json`
-Not needed module names can be removed from `categories.json`, for example when `categories.json` from another project is used.
+Not needed object names can be removed from `categoriesObjects.json`, for example when `categoriesObjects.json` from another project is used.

 * Arguments required:  ```--remove_unmatched```
-* This step will remove never matching module names from `categories.json`.
-Some modules never match because e.g. the module got removed or is not present in the current release.
+* This step will remove never matching object names from `categoriesObjects.json`.
+Some modules never match because e.g. the object got removed or is not present in the current release.
 The program will ask you to confirm to overwrite the file.

 # General Information About Map Files and Build Chains